setaman/vue-ellipse-progress/README.md

 - #### `legend-value`

-in this slot you can put an additionall element that you want to display biside the progress
+In this slot you can put an additional element that you want to display biside the progress

 - #### `legend-caption`
-in this slot you can put any HTML and slye it on your own.
+in this slot you can put any HTML and style it on your own.
 This slot is aligned below the progress

 ###### Example: :scroll: